 *All Disney World hotel character appearances and entertainment listed here are subject to change.

-Have done any character dining at the Disney World hotels?
+Have you done any character dining at the Disney World hotels?
 Which character dining experience is your favorite?
 Which is next on your list to try?
 Be sure to share with us in the comments below!

 Related: All of the Disney World Character Dining Locations Ranked